-The Bobcat First!
-Program is based on an opt-in cohort model, where students develop community through social and educational experiences.
-However, workshops are open to all students who want to participate.
+The Bobcat First Program is based on an opt-in cohort model, where students develop community through social and educational experiences.

 There are a variety of questions, concerns, and considerations that parents have.
 We offer programs and events for families to further their understanding of the student experience, the Bates community, and empower families by building a supportive community of faculty, staff, and fellow parents.
 Events include: panels during pre-orientation about resources and support, and additional opportunities to meet the OIE staff, and talk to fellow families.